hyperioxx/frontman/README.md

 ## Features
 - Reverse proxy requests to backend services
-- Dynamic backend service configuration using Redis as a backend database
+- Dynamic backend service configuration using Yaml, Redis or MongoDB as a backend database
 - Automatic refresh of connections to upstream targets with configurable timeouts and maximum idle connections
 - TLS encryption for secure communication with clients
 - Option to strip the service path from requests before forwarding to upstream targets